siraben/zkeme80/README.md

 ## Why another OS for the TI-84+?
-The TI tinkering community has long loathed the proprietary nature of the default TIOS.
+The TI tinkering community has long loathed the proprietary nature of the default TI-OS.
 Few projects have attempted to create a viable alternative, fewer have matured to a usable state, and none are currently able to actually let you use the calculator *as a calculator*.